meshchaninov/alfred-translate-workflow/README.md

 ![preview2](images/preview2.png)
 ↩: Copy translate to the clipboard.
 By default, translate any language to Russian, setup your language in the **workflow settings**.
+## Requirements
+Tested on:
+- Alfred 5
+- Python 3